Maartii/Jester/README.md

 1. Set up an [Impostor server](https://github.com/Impostor/Impostor) by following the instructions on their Github page.
 2. Find the [latest release](https://github.com/Maartii/Jester/releases) of the plugin.
 3. Drop the Jester.dll file in the `plugin` folder of your Impostor server.
-4. To connect with your client to your private server, see the instructions on the [Impostor](https://github.com/Impostor/Impostor) page.
+4. To play with your client on your private server, see the instructions on the [Impostor](https://github.com/Impostor/Impostor) page.
 5. Don't forget to open chat before you start a game! :wink:

 ## How it works